Configurationz/Jenkins_Ins/index.md

 10. From Jenkins UI we can do anything that a linux user jenkins can do.

-11. From Jenkins UI if we need to do installations etc, we need sudo permissions without password.
+11. From Jenkins UI if we need to do installations etc., we need sudo permissions without password.

-12. So Lets configure linux jenkins user to have sudo permissions without password prompts
+12. So Lets configure linux jenkins user to have sudo permissions without any password prompts
 ```
 sudo visudo
 ```